-S5.C.2.a.i: General Awareness Events and Programs

-During the pandemic, the City focused its outreach efforts on building relationships in the community, planning and refining existing programs, and creating virtual activities.
-These efforts required the City to be nimble and adopt new techniques, many of which proved to be very successful.
+S5.C.2.a.i: General Awareness Events and Programs The City focuses its outreach efforts on building relationships in the community, planning and refining existing programs, and creating virtual activities.
+These efforts required the City to be nimble and adopt new technique.
 The successful COVID-adapted activities were continued and improved on.
-Some in-person activities resumed as described below.

-A summary of general awareness activities that occurred in 2022 and planned for 2023 are provided below:
+Many in-person activities were successful in 2023 as well.
+A summary of general awareness activities that occurred in 2023 and planned for 2024 are provided below: